Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small

-The corresponding spaces will be explicitly constructed, and the reader can find them below in Theorem~\ref{THM:main_theorem_existence}, which is a refined version of Theorem~\ref{THM:main_theorem_existence_short}.
-The relevance of the inequality $k<n/2$ comes from the fact that it cannot be achieved for Riemannian products of two manifolds, even if both of them have $\sec>0$ \cite[Example~1.1]{Mo19b}.
-Thus, in this article, we put primary focus on spaces $(M,g)$ of $\Ric_{k}>0$ with $k<(\dim M)/2$ and, more generally, on spaces of $\Ric_{k}>0$ where $k$ is small compared to their dimension.
+The families of spaces referenced in Theorem~\ref{THM:main_theorem_existence_short}, which are generalized versions of the so-called Aloff-Wallach spaces from \cite{AW75}, are defined in \eqref{eq:Wpq} below.
+The reader can find the precise $k$ for each of the spaces and a discussion about their topology in Theorem~\ref{THM:homogeneous_simple_version} and the paragraph following it, respectively.
+Besides the spaces in Theorem~\ref{THM:main_theorem_existence_short}, we construct many other manifolds of $\Ric_k>0$ for some $k< \frac{n}{2}$, including the unit tangent bundles or projectivized tangent bundles of compact rank one symmetric spaces.

-A number of results are involved in Theorem~\ref{THM:main_theorem_existence_short}, and they all can be found in Section~\ref{SEC:tools_results}.
-We believe each of them is of independent interest.
-Inspiration comes from both classical and recent works, namely the construction of homogeneous manifolds of $\sec>0$, whose classification was achieved in the 1960s and 1970s, and the construction by the third author of metrics of $\Ric_2>0$ on products of positively curved homogeneous spaces.
-We systematically generalize the tools involved in those results from $\sec > 0$ to intermediate conditions for $\Ric_k>0$.
-In particular, we will study curvature properties of symmetric spaces and normal homogeneous spaces, in combination with metric deformations of fat homogeneous bundles and Riemannian products.
+A number of results is involved in our constructions, and they all can be found in Section~\ref{SEC:tools_results}; we believe each of them is of independent interest.
+Our methods generalize those that were used to construct all homogeneous spaces of $\sec >0$, whose classification was achieved in the 1970s.
+In particular, we will study curvature properties of symmetric spaces, normal homogeneous spaces, and certain homogeneous spaces that fiber over symmetric spaces via fat homogeneous bundles.

+Because we study homogeneous metrics here, we have many isometric actions at our disposal.
+By taking appropriate quotients, we obtain many manifolds of $\Ric_k>0$ which, by Synge's theorem, cannot carry metrics of $\sec >0$.
+Subsequently, we establish the following result, which we prove in Subsection~\ref{SS:Ric2}.

+\begin{theo} Each dimension $n\geq 4$ congruent to $0$ or $1\,\Mod 4$ supports (non-simply connected) closed manifolds which admit metrics of $\Ric_k>0$ for some $k\leq n/2$, but not metrics of $\sec>0$. \end{theo}